tmrajper9223/AStar-8-Puzzle-Slider/README.txt

 -Lastly, There will be two solution paths printed out fro both heuristics to view how each algirorithm reached the goal.

 Heuristics:
--First heuristci calculates how many tiles are misplaced on the board -Seconds heuristic Sums each tile's distance from their goal position.
+-First heuristic calculates how many tiles are misplaced on the board -Seconds heuristic Sums each tile's distance from their goal position.